About

 When the generator quits, the well freezes, the shelters blow down, trees fall on the fences, the place is so deep in mud or the snow, or rain is coming down so hard we can’t see a few feet ahead of us, we rant a good bit, but then realize it’s only this moment that is “bad”.
 When it’s all over we still have these beautiful animals and a lovely spot in a scenic and peaceful part of the country.
 We have a lot of support from many wonderful people and, most of all, we have this work that we love.

-When someone like “Pip” our newest cria shows up as a surprise and we get to raise him and know that he won’t end up as a neglected or abused llama, we just thank the Universe and keep on.
+When someone like “Kernel” one of our surprise crias shows up and we get to raise him and know that he won’t end up as a neglected or abused llama, we just thank the Universe and keep on.